 The success of individual aged care suppliers in an evolving market will depend very heavily on their ability to run their business efficiently, whilst providing market leading service to their customers.
 The right technology platform should assist these organisations enhance their quality of care, improve financial sustainability and achieve long-term patient-provider loyalty.

 About the author:

-Patrick Saundry, the Head of SMB at UXC Oxygen, partners with SMEs to determine their business objectives, and then designing and implementing the solution to deliver those outcomes over short and long term horizons.
+Patrick Saundry, the Head of SMB at Oxygen, a DXC Technologies Company, partners with SMEs to determine their business objectives, and then designing and implementing the solution to deliver those outcomes over short and long term horizons.